-The Department consults on large event management venues in town.
+Event Planning - The Department consults on event management venues in town.
 The Fire Department has developed unique skills to coordinate large multi-jurisdictional resources through managing large incidents and attending training.
-Any business or civic group interested in assistance in large event planning should contact the department.
+Any business or civic group interested in assistance in event planning should contact the department.
+Our assistance helps with planning a safe event for the public.